• Skip to primary navigation

 Baking Instructions:

-While it’s baking check on it a few times to make sure your top crust isn’t burning.
-My oven bakes hotter in the back so I usually rotate my pie a couple of times during the baking.
+Tip: While it’s baking, check on it a few times to make sure your top crust isn’t burning.
+You may need to rotate your pie in the oven if you have areas that bake hotter.

 Let it cool for a couple of hours to set up.
-But if you want it warm go ahead and cut into it after about 30 minutes or so.
+But if you want it warm, go ahead and cut into it after about 30 minutes.

 Notes